Eyewitness comes forward with information on the slaying of Oklahoma woman missing 28 years

 “I am confident enough in the eyewitness’s statement and the follow-up interviews our Cold Case Unit has done that if the suspect were alive I would not hesitate to arrest him,” said Mark Wall, Cold Case Detective.

-Stephanie Bishop, Cold Case Unit director, worked tirelessly side-by-side with Beck and Wall.
+Stephanie Bishop, Cold Case Unit director, worked tirelessly side-by-side with Capt.
+James Morgan, Beck and Wall.

 “She dug deep into the file looking for witnesses and turning over every stone in search of answers concerning Willard’s disappearance,” Wall said.